HSLdevcom/hsl-map-documentation/README.md

 - [hsl-stop-info](https://github.com/HSLdevcom/hsl-stop-info) - a replacement for the ["Stop tag page"](http://tag.hsl.fi/tag/16682?a) using GatsbyJS and aiming to be a lot more useful.
 - [map-reports](https://github.com/HSLdevcom/map-reports) - a tool for managing reports about OSM faults and validating OSM data.
 Unfinished and will be moved out of the Map project.
 - [hsl-map-validator](https://github.com/HSLdevcom/hsl-map-validator)

-### Need investigation what these are

-- [hsl-map-site](https://github.com/HSLdevcom/hsl-map-site) - the working theory is that this redirects from a stop URL to the route planner.

 ### Deprecated or unused projects